-We, who proceed in good faith, and with In the ranks of independence we have to the noble ambition of earning the applause of count all the free sons of Cuba, whatever may the world for the justice of our acts-we surely be the color of their race-the brave nations cannot aim at the destruction of our brothers, of South America, who inhabit our soil, and we do not hesitate to swear, in the sight of God country, and who have already had an Herand of man, that nothing would better accord nandez and a Montes de Oca, to seal with the with the wishes of our hearts, or with the glory proof of martyrdom, the heroic decision of their of liberation.
-United with them, we could themselves constantly thinned by desertion, by realize that idea of entire independence which the climate, by death, which from all quarters is a pleasing one to their own minds; but if would spring up among them in a thousand. they present themselves in our way as enemies, forme.
-Out short of means to pay and mainwe shall not be able to answer for the security tain their army, dependent on recruits from of their persons and properties, nor, when ad | Spain to fill up their vacancies, without an inch venturing all for the main object of the liberty of friendly ground on which to plant their feet, of Cuba, shall we be able to renounce any or an individual on whom to rely with security, war in the field would be for them one of ex-But if we have all these reasons to expect termination; while, if they shut themselves that the Peninsulars, who are in nowise depend- within the defences of their fortresses, hunger ent on the government, and who are so bound and want would soon compel them to abandon up with the fate of Cuba, will at least remain them, if they were not carried by force of neutral, it will not be supposed that we can arms.
+operation of the Peninsulars in the sacred work | The ranks of the government would find o liberation.
+United with them, we could themselves constantly thinned by desertion, by realize that idea of entire independence which the climate, by death, which from all quarters is a pleasing one to their own minds; but if would spring up among them in a thousand. they present themselves in our way as enemies, forms.
+Out short of means to pay and mainwe shall not be able to answer for the security tain their army, dependent on recruits from of their persons and properties, nor, when ad- Spain to fill up their vacancies, without an inch venturing all for the main object of the liberty of friendly ground on which to plant their feet, of Cuba, shall we be able to renounce any or an individual on whom to rely with security, war in the field would be for them one of ex-But if we have all these reasons to expect termination; while, if they shut themselves that the Peninsulars, who are in nowise depend- within the defences of their fortresses, hunger cut on the government, and who are so bound and want would soon compel them to abandon up with the fate of Cuba, will at least remain them, if they were not carried by force of neutral, it will not be supposed that we can arms.
 The example of the whole continent of promise ourselves the same conduct on the part Spanish America, under circumstances more of the army, the individuals composing which, favorable for them, when they had Cuba as without ties or affections, know no other law their arsenal, the benefit of her coffers, and naner consideration than the will of their com- tive aid, in those countries themselves, ought mander.
-We pity the lot of those unfortunate to serve them as a lesson not to undertake an men, subject to a tyranny as hard as our own, exterminating and fratricidal struggle, which who, torn from their homes in the flower of could not fail to be attended with the same or they shall appreciate the difference between sources, have, in the neighboring states of the the condition of themselves renouncing the dig- | Union, and in all the republics of America, the nity of men and all the enjoyments of a free encampments of our troops, the depots of our and happy citizen and a dependent and hireling supplies, and the arsenals of our arms.
-All soldier, and choose to accept the benefits of the sons of this vast New World, whose bosom liberty and prosperity, which we tender them, shelters the island of Cuba, and who have had, we will admit them into our ranks as brethren, like us, to shake off by force the yoke of ty-But if they shall disregard the dictates of rancy, will enthusiastically applaud our rereason and of their own interests, and allow solve, will fly by hundreds to place themselves themselves to be controlled by the insidious beneath the flag of liberty in our ranks, and representations of their tyrants, so as to regard their trained and experienced valor will aid us it as their duty to oppose themselves to us on in annihilating, once shid for always, the la badge of ignominy that still disgraces the free por incapable of meriting our liberty and and independent soil of America.
+We pity the lot of those unfortunate to serve them as a lesson not to undertake an

+We, on the other hand, besides our own rethey shall appreciate the difference between sources, have, in the neighboring states of the the condition of themselves renouncing the dig- Union, and in all the republics of America, the nity of men and all the enjoyments of a free encampments of our troops, the depots of our and happy citizen and a dependent and hireling supplies, and the arsenale of our arms.
+All soldier, and choose to accept the benefits of the sons of this vast New World, whose bosom liberty and prosperity, which we tender them, shelters the island of Cuba, and who have had, we will admit them into our ranks as brethren. like us, to shake off by force the yoke of ty-But if they shall disregard the dictates of ranny, will enthusinstically applaud our rereason and of their own interests, and allow solve, will fly by hundreds to place themselves themselves to be controlled by the insidious beneath the flag of liberty in our ranks, and representations of their tyrants, so as to regard their trained and experienced valor will aid us it as their duty to oppose themselves to us on in annihilating, once and for always, the la badge of ignominy that still disgraces the free nor incapable of meriting our liberty and and independent soil of America.